pickleat/portfolio/src/pages/posts/emojiFavicon.md

 3. Right-Click on the emoji style you prefer (I chose the Apple version)
 4. Copy the link and insert into your `<head>` tag like so: `<link rel="icon" href="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/240/apple/155/books_1f4da.png">` OR if you are using [GatsbyJS](https://gatsbyjs.org/) you can download the file and save as `favicon.ico` into your static folder and it will inject it for you!.

 And you're done!
 I was using flask for this project, so I put this in the layout page and it dynamically puts in on any template that has the `{% extends "layout.html" %}` at the top of the .html doc.

 Here's how it looks!

 ![Look at the icon in the tab!](https://raw.githubusercontent.com/pickleat/dev.to/master/Screen%20Shot%202018-11-08%20at%201.36.46%20PM.png)

-As you can see, I'm still testing on a localhost, haven't quite finished the project yet, but it'll be on my [profile site](https://pickleat.github.io/), and its own [repo](https://github.com/pickleat/BookReviewSite) as well.

 ---